Contractor License Requirements by State (2026)

 Do You Need a Contractor License?

-It depends on your state.
-29 states require some form of state-level contractor license, while 21 states only require local licensing or registration.
+Depends on your state.
+29 states require some form of state-level contractor license.
+The other 21 states leave it to cities and counties to handle licensing or registration (or they don't require it at all).

 States That Require a State-Level License

-California, Florida, Arizona, Nevada, Oregon, Virginia, North Carolina, and many more require contractors to obtain a state-issued license before performing work.
-Requirements typically include:
+California, Florida, Arizona, Nevada, Oregon, Virginia, North Carolina, and plenty of others require a state-issued license before you can legally do contracting work.
+Typical requirements:

 States Without State-Level Licensing

-Texas, New York, Illinois, Pennsylvania, Ohio, and others do not require a state-level general contractor license.
-However, most major cities within these states require local registration or licensing.
+Texas, New York, Illinois, Pennsylvania, Ohio, and a handful of others do not have a state-level general contractor license.
+That does not mean it is the wild west — most major cities in those states still require local registration or a city-level license.

 Cost to Get Licensed